ibm-cloud-docs/vmwaresolutions/services/veeam_ordering.md

 When you install Veeam, you can optionally install a Linux® hardened repository.
 For more information, see [Linux hardened repository for immutable storage](/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview#veeamvm_overview-specs-linux-storage).

-As part of the automation, a setting is created to prevent the `root` user from being accessed by using SSH.
-This is done due to security considerations and best practices.
+Due to security considerations and best practices, as part of the automation, a setting is created to prevent the `root` user from being accessed by using SSH.
 You can access the Linux hardened repository through the IPMI (Intelligent Platform Management Interface) on the {{site.data.keyword.cloud_notm}} console.

 ## Ordering Veeam for a new instance
 {: #veeam_ordering-new}